Virginia Garcia is a catalyst for change in health care delivery.

 Moved to action by Virginia’s unnecessary death, the community quickly rallied together to open the first Virginia Garcia Memorial Health Center in a three-car garage, determined to prevent similar tragedies from occurring.

-Today, Virginia Garcia provides healthcare services to more than 36,000 patients a year in Washington and Yamhill Counties at our five primary care clinics and pharmacies, five dental offices, and four school-based health centers.
+Today, Virginia Garcia provides healthcare services to more than 36,000 patients a year in Washington and Yamhill Counties at our five primary care clinics and pharmacies, five dental offices, and five school-based health centers.
 We also provide outreach to schools, community health fairs and to migrant and seasonal farmworkers at local camps and commercial nurseries through our mobile clinic.